 This means many people with HIV do not know they're infected.

 Anyone who thinks they could have HIV should get tested.

-Certain groups of people are advised to have regular tests as they're at particularly high risk, including:
+Some people are advised to have regular tests as they're at particularly high risk.

 Causes of HIV infection

 HIV is found in the body fluids of an infected person.
 This includes semen, vaginal and anal fluids, blood and breast milk.